ronnyascencio/iberian2025-ds/README.md

 ## ❓ FAQs

 #### **Q1: How do I submit my solution?**
 A1: Submit your solution via Git.
-Once your code and predictions are ready,commit your changes to the main branch and push your repository.
+Once your code and predictions are ready, commit your changes to the main branch and push your repository.
 Your submission will be graded automatically within a few minutes.
 Make sure to write meaningful commit messages.